yohn-dezmon/design-patterns-py/section-1/open_closed_principle.md

 when you add new functionality to a class, add it by via extension NOT via modification.

+basically: define base classes that you then use to define more specific classes.
+That way you keep your modifications within the extended classes.

 Extension:
 - literally extending existing classes in java with `extend` keyword
 - or using an interface/trait and writing implementations in classes...